 - if you are 35 or older and you smoke.

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Safyral lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new blood clot cases in all 50 states.